From Sequence to Structure: Uncovering Substructure Reasoning in Transformers: Interpretations for Substructure Extraction in Transformers

 \subsubsection{Induced Subgraph Filtration}

 \paragraph{Visualization Results} We visualize token embeddings to better understand how Transformers extract substructures.
 Since decoder-only Transformers process input left to right~\cite{chenlijie_layer_theory}, we use the final token embeddings to reflect their graph understanding.
 We apply t-SNE to project these embeddings into a 2D space, labeling each graph by its substructure answer, which is represented by the node IDs as illustrated in $\mathsf{ANS}(\hat{G})$.
 As an example, we use the square substructure extraction task, shown in~\Cref{fig:single-structure}.
+The legends are the node IDs.
+For example, "0431" indicates that the model first identifies node 0 (with out-degree 2), followed by its neighbor 4 (out-degree 1), then node 3 (a neighbor of 4), and finally node 1 (a neighbor of both 3 and 0)

 The visualization results reveal how Transformers identify substructures across layers, with graphs sharing similar answers gradually clustering together.
 Although the visualization targets the final graph token, the substructure answers are already determined by the last layer before the generation step.
 We also observe that substructures form progressively across layers.
 For example, in layer 2, graphs with substructure ID `2431' (dark blue) begin clustering near `0431' (grey) and `2413' (purple), sharing `31' and `24'.
 By layer 3, `2431' moves closer to `0431', which shares `431'.
 In the final layer, substructure types are clearly separated.
 Since outputs follow a left-to-right order, those with similar starting tokens cluster together.
 Transformers infer substructures before generation, progressively organizing substructures across layers.